 As this is the conclusion of the unofficial Cornetto Trilogy, the characters are seen eating peppermint with chocolate chip ice-cream - as what the Cornetto green wrapper represents.
 According to Edgar Wright, green represents science fiction and extraterrestrial elements, which is the main motif in the film.
 For Wright's other films, Shaun of The Dead, it was red / strawberry flavor, symbolizing blood and zombies while the second part, Hot Fuzz, it was blue/ vanilla symbolizing the police.

-The girl sitting next to Gary in the opening focus group is played by Nicola Cunningham, who had previously appeared in Shaun of the Dead (2004) as "Bloody" Mary (the zombie girl who shows up in Shaun and Ed's garden).
+The girl sitting next to Gary in the opening group therapy scene is played by Nicola Cunningham, who had previously appeared in Shaun of the Dead (2004) as "Bloody" Mary (the zombie girl who shows up in Shaun and Ed's garden).

 Early in the film when Oliver is on the phone with his sister Sam he teasingly asks "You get lost on the ring road again?"
 Much later in the film she says she is late because she got lost on the ring road.

 All of the parking lots in Newton Haven (with the exception of side streets that the shot passes on) are populated with Vauxhall Amperas in different colors foreshadowing the underlying uniformity that is affecting the town.
 Also the Vauxhall Ampera is a plug-in electric car which is another reference to the robots.

 The bartenders ("publicans") of the first two bars are, by complete coincidence, real life cousins Teddy Kempner and Mark Kempner, who hadn't seen in each other in years until they were reunited at the audition, according to director Edgar Wright.